WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

 ### SessionHandler

 Most of the changes with regard to the new session handling happened in `SessionHandler`.
-Most notably `SessionHandler` now is marked `final` to ensure proper encapsulation of data.
+Most notably, `SessionHandler` now is marked `final` to ensure proper encapsulation of data.
 It is not expected that anyone inherited from `SessionHandler`, as it can be considered an implementation detail.

-A number of methods in `SessionHandler` are now deprecated and a result in a noop.
+A number of methods in `SessionHandler` are now deprecated and result in a noop.
-This mostly includes methods that have been used to bootstrap the session, such as `setHasValidCookie()`.
+This change mostly affects methods that have been used to bootstrap the session, such as `setHasValidCookie()`.

-Additionally accessing the following keys on the session is deprecated.
+Additionally, accessing the following keys on the session is deprecated.
 They directly map to an existing method in another class and any uses can easily be updated:
 - `ipAddress`
 - `userAgent`